bmckalip/zotero-media-downloader/README.md

 - [x] Release working downloader service
 - [x] add filetype options for audio (mp3)
 - [x] add youtube channel downloading support
-- [ ] add youtube playlist downloading support
 - [ ] add quality options
+- [ ] investigate if this tool can be turned into a zotero plugin
 - [ ] improve folder stucture and zotero collection structure to use nesting for better organization
+- [ ] add youtube playlist downloading support
 - [ ] add other services besides youtube
-- [ ] multithreading and batching
+- [ ] multithreading, batching, and proxies

 ## Changelog
-- [x] 1.0.0 release.
-Connects Zotero API to the downloader service.
+- [x] **1.0.0** Connects Zotero API to the downloader service.
 Limited customizability
-- [x] 1.1.0 release.
-Added support for Audio file downloading
+- [x] **1.1.0** Added support for Audio file downloading
     - Added support for downloading audio streams from youtube, and saving them in a configurable audio file format.
     - Added `Dryrun` mode
     - Improved error handling and debugging